isaies/telegrambot/README.md

 ### 2. Create a file with your token

 If you want to use this example, write your token in json format and export it.
-You can make it by writing this unix command
+You can do it by writing this unix command

 ```shell
 $ echo "module.exports = { token : 'YOUR_BOT_TOKEN'}" } > con.js